hail-is/hail/README.md

 # cloud-tools
-Scripts for working with Google Cloud Dataproc service
+Scripts for working with Hail on Google Cloud Dataproc service

 Recommended lines to add in `~/.bash_profile` or `~/.bashrc`:
 ```